Éric Zemmour: Personal life

-Since 1982, Éric Zemmour has been married to Mylène Chichportich, a lawyer of Tunisian Jewish descent who specialises in bankruptcy law.
-She maintains a low media profile and never comments on her husband's controversies.
-The couple have three children, two boys and a girl.
+Zemmour has been married to Mylène Chichportich, a bankruptcy lawyer of Tunisian Jewish descent, since 1982.
+Chichportich maintains a low media profile and never comments on her husband's controversies.
+The couple has two sons and a daughter.

-In 2021, Zemmour was alleged by French gossip magazines to have made his chief campaign advisor Sarah Knafo pregnant, although he recognised her as his partner in January 2022.
+In 2021, Zemmour was alleged by French gossip magazines to have impregnated his chief campaign advisor Sarah Knafo.
+He recognised her as his partner in January 2022.
+Knafo later denied ever having been pregnant.

 In a 2014 interview with Le Point, Zemmour stated that although he does not believe in God, he keeps a kosher home and occasionally attends synagogue services on High Holy Days.

 Political journalist

 Zemmour began his career in 1986 on the politics desk at Le Quotidien de Paris, under the editorship of Philippe Tesson.
 After the newspaper went out of business in 1994, he became a lead writer at Info-Matin, where he stayed for a year.
 He joined Le Figaro in 1996 as a political journalist.
 During this period, Zemmour was also a freelancer for Marianne (1997) and for Valeurs actuelles (1999).

-According to Libération, during the 1990s he called for a political union of the French right-wing parties, cultivating contacts with the founder and president of the National Front Jean-Marie Le Pen ("who Zemmour was unique amongst journalists in addressing as president") and his rival Bruno Mégret.
+According to Libération, Zemmour had called for a political union of the French right-wing parties during the 1990s, cultivating contacts with the founder and president of the National Front Jean-Marie Le Pen ("who Zemmour was unique amongst journalists in addressing as president"), as well as his rival, Bruno Mégret.

-In 2009, he was moved by Le Figaro to Le Figaro Magazine, allegedly after making controversial statements in other media, but in fact, due to his salary being considered too high for his modest weekly output.
-He was moved back to Le Figaro as a permanent journalist in 2013, where he wrote regularly, including literary reviews, until he took time off work in September 2021 to promote his new book.
+In 2009, Zemmour was moved by Le Figaro to Le Figaro Magazine, allegedly after making controversial statements in other media, but in fact, due to his salary being considered too high for his modest weekly output.
+He was moved back to Le Figaro as a permanent journalist in 2013, where he wrote regularly, including as a literary reviewer, until he took time off in September 2021 to promote his new book.